Skip Navigation

 "I want to have my cake...

 The truth, of course, is more complicated.
 If a high quality deliverable is required, adequate resourcing and time must be provided.
 In their absence, the value of a development will inevitably suffer.
-The challenge for a webmaster is to make this clear to senior management.
+The challenge for a webmaster is to make this clear.

 ...and eat it too!"